 Steps to Mitigate Slavery and Human Trafficking Risk

 Supplier and Risk Assessments; Supply Chain Verification.
 Our businesses evaluate prospective suppliers during supplier selection and periodically thereafter based on their business and risk profile and role in our supply chain.
-The evaluation may include steps to assess risks of slavery and human trafficking.
-The steps taken to assess slavery and human trafficking risk typically include a request that suppliers complete a questionnaire detailing their capabilities related to manufacturing processes, quality control, delivery, and technology, and requesting other information relative to overall management of the supplier company.
+The evaluation may include steps to assess risks of modern slavery.
+The steps taken to assess modern slavery risk typically include a request that suppliers complete a questionnaire detailing their capabilities related to manufacturing processes, quality control, delivery, and technology, and requesting other information relative to overall management of the supplier company.
 Additionally, we screen suppliers and customers for financial, legal and sanctions risk.

 Audits.
 Prior to placing business with a supplier, an onsite supplier visit may be made by ITW personnel for purposes of confirming supplier overall capabilities related to manufacturing, quality, delivery, and technology, and assessing overall supplier risk.
 Additionally, after business has commenced with a supplier, onsite supplier visits may be performed periodically by ITW personnel.
-Although the specific purpose of onsite visits is not typically to assess slavery and human trafficking risk, compliance with Company standards for slavery and human trafficking in supply chains would be covered within overall supplier assessment, and we believe that onsite supplier visits by ITW personnel discourage abusive working conditions.
+Although the specific purpose of onsite visits is not typically to assess modern slavery, compliance with Company standards for modern slavery is covered within the overall supplier assessment, and we believe that onsite supplier visits by ITW personnel discourage abusive working conditions.

 Internal Accountability and Training